 What we all want is to protect our vehicles and we all make sure to keep them maintained properly against wear and tear, and an unwanted breakdown.
-Its not surprising to learn that one of the highest potential dangers to high mileage vehicles is also one of the least well known.
+Its no surprise to learn that one of the highest potential dangers to a high mileage vehicle is also one of the least well known.
 While we try to prevent engine or transmission breakdown, the end to many older or high mileage cars is failure of the timing belt.
 To understand the importance of the timing belt and how we can prevent it from failing, we first need to learn a little bit about what it does for specific car models when it comes to life expectancy of the belt.

 When it comes to timing belts there two types engine “interference” and “non-interference.
 Interference engines have a very, very small amount of space between the valves and pistons, while non-interference engines tend to have a lot more room.

 The different types of engines make a major difference when a timing belt failure happens in your engine.
-With an interference engine small space between the valves and pistons, a slip or break in the belt can send a piston crashing into an open valve.
+An interference engine has a small space between the valves and pistons.
+A slip or break in the belt can send a piston crashing into an open valve.
 This is equivalent to the engine self-destructing, and becoming an unusable mess of metal.
-A timing belt failure in a non-interference engine will not be as damaging, but it can still cause a considerable of damage to many engine components.
+Timing belt failure in a non-interference engine will not be as damaging.
+It can still cause a considerable amount of damage to the engine components.
 More often than not a timing belt failure in a non-interference engine will not cripple the motor.

-No matter what type of motor is in your car, a failure of the timing belt will cause the engine to stop running and you will not be able to get it started again.
+No matter what type of motor is in your car, a failure of the timing belt will cause the engine to stop running for good.
 This means you will have to call a tow truck to come pick up your non-running vehicle.

-It all sounds like a nightmare, luckily a timing belt failure is somewhat easy to prevent.
-It may not be the cheapest or easiest repair in the world, it is a better option that purchasing either a new car or a new engine.
+Sounds like a nightmare, luckily a timing belt failure is somewhat easy to prevent.
+It may not be the cheapest repair in the world.
+But it’s a better option that purchasing a new car or a new engine.

-Checking to see when your timing belt was last changed is not an easy job.
-If you have owned your car, and have ever had it replaced in the past, it is best to write the mileage down when it was changed last.
-If you purchased your car used, there may be a sticker located under the hood of your car that gives the mileage of the last change.
-If this sticker cannot be found then it may be better to have the belt changed, just to be on the safe side.
-If you have the owner’s manual for your car it should tell you when the belt should be changed.
+Checking if a timing belt needs replacing is not easy.
+When you have your timing belt changed its best to write down the miles.
+A used car may have a sticker located under the hood showing the miles of the last timing belt change.
+If you cannot find this sticker then it may be better to have the belt changed just to be on the safe side.
+The owner’s manual for your car should tell you when the belt need changing.

-If you can’t figure out when the belt should be changed — you could call local mechanic or a dealership for the mileage number.
-A good general rule is that a timing belt should be changed every 60,000 to 75,000 miles, even though some belts are designed to last up to 100,000 miles before they need to be changed Regardless, it is best not to let a belt go more than 80,000 miles or so, even if the recommended change point is a lot higher.
-Changing your belt early is best for the longevity of your cars engine, and a little money paid early can save you a lot of money and possibly not having to buy a new car in the future.
+A local mechanic or car dealership can advise you when the belt should.
+Most timing belt should be changed every 60,000 to 75,000 miles, but some are designed to last up to 100,000 miles.
+Regardless, it’s best not to let a belt go more than 80,000 miles or so.
+Even if the recommended change point is a lot higher.
+Changing your belt early is best for the longevity of your cars engine.
+A little paid early on can save you a lot of money in the future.
+Getting your timing belt changed may keep you from having to get a new car in the future.

-Even though you may get your oil changed every 3,000 miles, and do all of your maintenance and service on time, nothing can save your car from failed timing belt.
+Even if you get your oil changed every 3,000 miles and do all of your maintenance and service on time.
+Nothing can save your car from failed timing belt.
 Make sure to get your timing belt replaced regularly and by a certified mechanic.